ollls/zio-tls-http/README.md

 # Update history.

 * Update( 12-11-2022) Branches dev_zio2 and dev_master2 are active with ZIO 2.0.5.
 ZIO 2.0.5 has improved performance for async ops.
-New network layer based on netio is under testing now, now known problems so far.
+New network layer based on netio is under testing now, no known problems so far.

 * (12-01-2022) Please check out https://github.com/ollls/quartz-h2